belcosta/Flight-with-us/README.md

 - connections shown for way to the destination and back separately

-- right sidebar showing special offers as an automatic carousel
+- right sidebar showing special offers as an automatic carousel, data are get from database of flights

 - left sidebar allows to filter results by price, company (and number of stops?)